Art Atrium is about exceptional art.

 Art is the window to social dialogue and we welcome it.

 Simon Chan is the director and founder of Art Atrium.
-A practising architect for 38 years and an art collector for over 30 years, Simon’s long-standing interest in art led to the establishment of the contemporary Australian and Indigenous art gallery, Art Atrium, in 2009.
+A practising architect and a passionate art collector for over 30 years, Simon’s long-standing interest in art led to the establishment of the contemporary Australian and Indigenous art gallery, Art Atrium, in 2009.